 The second most popular sport for sports betting punters is horse racing.
 Together, football and horse racing amount to more than three quarters (76.4%) of all UK online sports betting revenues in the year to March 2020 (UKGC figures).
 The most popular other sports include tennis (5%) and cricket (2%), with golf and snooker and also significant contributors.

 Sports Betting not on Gamstop – advantages and disadvantages

 Most online sports betting which takes place in the United Kingdom is under the regulatory control of the UK Gambling Commission (UKGC).
 It is possible though, to place bets online with sports betting sites which are regulated elsewhere.

 From a typical UK based player’s point of view, there are some clear advantages to be gained by doing this.
-The primary reason for many UK based players to choose a non UKGC regulated sports betting portals is that such sites do not need to be Gamstop compliant.
+The primary reason for many players based in Ireland to choose a non UKGC regulated sports betting portals is that such sites do not need to be Gamstop compliant.
 You can find out more about the history and purpose of GAMSTOP, and why some players may prefer to avoid sites on GAMSTOP on our homepage.

 The important thing to remember is that if you are registered with Gamstop, have self-excluded or have any kind of gambling problem, then we certainly do not recommend any of these alternative sites.
 If you are tempted, seek further advice and professional help.
 Always remember, when the fun stops, stop.

 There are several valid advantages for choosing to wager with a non UKGC licenced site.
 One huge plus is the reduced bureaucracy.
 Non UKGC registered businesses may not require the time consuming identity checks demanded by the UK government.
 These checks are known as ‘Know Your Customer’ (KYC), and not having to comply with these can make the whole registration process much smoother, and also enable the pay out of your winnings to be made much more quickly and efficiently.